maciejhirsz/tiny-hderive/README.md

 # tiny-hderive

+This is a Manta fork of tiny-hderive (https://github.com/maciejhirsz/tiny-hderive).

 A library for deriving secp256k1 secret keys from [**BIP39**](https://crates.io/crates/bip39) seeds, using **BIP32** crypto and **BIP44** path formats.

 ```rust